luci/recipes-py/doc/user_guide.md

   * Be cross-platform
   * Allow code-sharing
   * Be locally runnable
-  * Integrate with the LUCI UI (e.g. ci.chromium.org) to display subprocesses as "steps", and other UI attributes (step color, descriptive text, debugging logs, etc.)
+  * Integrate with the LUCI UI (i.e. https://ci.chromium.org) to display subprocesses as "steps", and other UI attributes (step color, descriptive text, debugging logs, etc.)